streanger/tipts/ways-to-run-python.md

     example.py
     ```python
     #!/usr/bin/env python3
-    print('this is example of how script in setup.py works on Linux :)')
+    print('this is example of how scripts defined in setup.py work on Linux :)')
     ```

     install & usage